LordDashMe/php-static-class-interface/README.md

 ### via Native Way

-- You can also use this package without composer, just clone this repository and include or require the important class:
+- You can also use this package without composer, just clone this repository and import all the important class:

 ```php
 <?php